zkerriga/irc-server/README.md

 NICK MySuperNick
 USER MyUsername ModeOrServer MyInfo :My real Name
 ```
+To see how the server works, you can simply use the command `make net_3_setup_users`.
+The Makefile will start and connect three servers, and connect three different clients to each server.
+Then you can simply enter commands and watch them being processed!
+Unfortunately, this rule requires an installed *iterm*.

 ### Commands:
 The server is able to process the following list of commands: